Meggan (character)

-Meggan Puceanu is a fictional superhero appearing in American comic books published by Marvel Comics, usually as a supporting character in stories featuring Captain Britain, and the X-Men.
+Meggan Puceanu is a superhero appearing in American comic books published by Marvel Comics, usually as a supporting character in stories featuring Captain Britain, and the X-Men.
 A mutant empath and shapeshifting elemental, she was created by writer Alan Moore and artist Alan Davis, and first appeared in Mighty World of Marvel #7 (Dec.
 1983), which was published in the United Kingdom by Marvel's British publication arm, Marvel UK.
 Her first appearance in an American Marvel publication was in The New Mutants Annual #2 (1986).
 She eventually chose the codename Gloriana, a name of victory coined by the demons of Hell.

 Publication history

 Meggan first appears in Marvel UK's Mighty World of Marvel #7 (Dec.
 1983), and was created by writer Alan Moore and artist Alan Davis.

 Her origin story is told in Captain Britain vol. 2 #8 (Aug.
 1985), which was later reprinted in the Captain Britain trade paperback in the U.S.

 Meggan's first American appearance is in The New Mutants Annual #2 (1986).

 Her original family name is recorded for the first time in 2008 in Captain Britain and MI: 13 #7, and again in Captain Britain and MI: 13 Annual #1 (2009).